Looking To History To Combat Wildfires

 Now, Cheng and Brown's research, published in April in Forest Ecology and Management, offers specific guidelines to help restore and manage Colorado's forests in a way they say is more friendly to wildfire.
 Similar research has been done in Oregon and New Mexico.

 "We're not trying to exclude fire," Cheng says.
-"We're actually trying to set the landscape up to receive fire.
+"We're actually trying to set the landscape up to receive fire."

 The idea may be counterintuitive, but regular, small fires can help prevent larger ones that are hotter and more destructive.